gamcoh/st-card/README.md

             ...
         },
         "filter": {
-            "background-color": "rgba(0, 0, 0, 0)"   <- make the image not dimmed anymore
+            "background-color": "rgba(0, 0, 0, 0)"  # <- make the image not dimmed anymore
             ...
         }
     }
 )
 ```

+The editable CSS are "card", "title", "text", "filter" and "div".

 ## Multiple descriptions